 Sit back and savour the flavours of Christmas one more time.

 Virgin Wines recommends a crisp Chardonnay to accompany your Christmas leftovers buffet.
-Try the refreshing 16 Little Black Pigs Chardonnay 2011, available in the Virgin Wines Discovery Club Luxury Mixed Welcome Case – Rewards members save 40%.
+Try the refreshing 16 Little Black Pigs Chardonnay 2011, available in the Virgin Wines Discovery Club Luxury Mixed Welcome Case – AA members save 40%.

 Put the cranberries in a bowl and pour over enough boiling water to just cover them.
 Soak for 10-15 minutes, then drain.